LukeGrahamLandry/franca/devlog.md

     the floats 16 aligned but that doesn't give the inner struct itself 16 byte alignment in the outer struct. just use `#align` on the field since i have that now.
   - now crash2.fr works everywhere
+- self compile on linux arm now works if i don't check for bti when handling the icache fault. so i think my clear_instruction_cache doesn't work. but it definitly helps because i couldn't compile anything at all without it.
+  - tried aligning beg back and end forward to 128 bytes, didn't help.
+  - i feel like i have the comparison direction wrong but crashes immediatly the other way. for one thing i was doing p=step instead of p=p+step. ah and then now when i make the comparison look right it works and never hits the bad case, same as macos, success!

 ## (Jul 1)